 So, I arrived at the dealership in April and they had the perfect truck waiting for me.
 They said that in 2 days, it would have all the add-ons I requested plus more.
 I came back in 2 days and they only had 2/3 of the job done but charged me for all the work they promised.
 The job that was not finished was a television headrest for my kid on long trips.
 They knew in advance that the part was not there and charged me anyway.
 And then, they tried to talk me into another item that would not work for us.
 So instead of reimbursing me for the incomplete job, they put the $1,000.00 on a gift card and gave this to me for the future.
 Again, I trusted them to do the job right and this time they failed.
 Not only would they not refund me the $1,000.00, but they could not even give me a date the job could be finished.

 To make things worse, I requested them to please itemize the receipts of both vehicles for my accountant for tax purposes.
 They first told me that was not possible.
 Then, they needed me to sign something related to the registration.
 So, I agreed to do so after I received the itemization on these vehicles.
 All of a sudden they were able to do this itemization I requested.
 It turns out after seeing these itemizations on the trucks that they took $11,000 off the first truck and applied the difference from the total price to the new vehicle.
 So, I lost $11,000.00 on a vehicle recall and possibly a used vehicle.
 Then, they gave me the $1,000.00 gift certificate in place of completing the job.
 This truck was not only on the recall, but I paid full price without any known discounts.
 I spent hours of writing letters to resolve this issue with no responses.
 And I am researching consumer laws for weeks every day.
 I almost got into an accident.

-Parker Toyota Company Profile
+Parker Toyota Company Information